 The festive season is especially hard when you are grieving.
 If you are feeling tender and sore, the Christmas/New Year period can open a deep well of emotion and leave no space to process it.
 We’re all supposed to be in party mode, relaxing and having fun.

-During the afternoon we will honour Self and honour Absence – whether the absence be someone we love, or other losses that need to be marked.
+During the afternoon we will take time to honour Self and honour Absence – whether the absence be someone we love, or other losses that need to be marked.
 There will be an opportunity to make something tangible, and an opportunity to talk and listen, and be listened to.

 What will we be doing?